romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial4-en.md

     Latin alphabet or digits are allowed.
  1. Make sure that the password is at least 8 characters long.

- **Note :** To prevent bugs while writing regular expressions, always use [Regulex](https://jex.im/regulex) while developing a regular expression.
+ **Note:** To prevent bugs while writing regular expressions, always use [Regulex](https://jex.im/regulex) while developing a regular expression.
 Regulex will help you to visualize the state machine behind the regular expression.